minorbug/mfsjs/README.md

 ### Recommended Emulator

 Visit [http://infinitemac.org](http://infinitemac.org) to test your disk images in an authentic Mac environment.
 This browser-based emulator lets you experience your MacPaint images on various classic Mac models without installing any software.
-Simply upload your .dsk file and boot up a virtual Mac to see your images in their natural habitat!
+Upload your .dsk file and boot up a virtual Mac to see your images.

-## Conclusion

-MFSjs brings a piece of computing history to the modern web, allowing you to create authentic MacPaint images and MFS disk images compatible with classic Macintosh emulators.
-Whether you're preserving digital artifacts or just having fun with retro computing, we hope you enjoy this blast from the past!

 ## License